aiven/aiven-docs/docs/platform/howto/vnet-peering-azure.md

 Creating a custom role must include your subscription's id in `AssignableScopes` .
-This in itself does not give permissions to your subscription - it merely restricts which scopes a role assignment can include.
+This in itself does not give permissions to your subscription.
+It restricts which scopes a role assignment can include.
 Save the `id` field from the output - this will be referred to as `$aiven_role_id`